 For the foregoing reasons, the appeal is DENIED, and the Respondent is not required to take any further action.
 This Final Determination is binding on all parties.
 Within thirty (30) days of the mailing date of this Final Determination, any party may petition for review, to the Chester County Court of Common Pleas, pursuant to 65 P.S. § 67.1302(a).
-All parties must be served with a copy of the petition.
-The Chester County District Attorney's Office shall also be served with a copy of the petition, pursuant to 65 P.S. § 67.1303(a), for the purpose of transmitting the record to the reviewing court.
-See East Stroudburg University

-Foundation v.
+All parties must be served with a copy of the petition for review.
+The Chester County District Attorney's Office shall also be served with a copy of the petition for review, pursuant to 65 P.S. § 67.1303(a), for the purpose of transmitting the record to the reviewing court.
+See East Stroudburg University Foundation v.
 Office of Open Records, 995 A.2d 496, 507 (Pa.
 Cmwlth.
 2010).

-FINAL DETERMINATION ISSUED AND MAILED ON: August 31, 2017
+FINAL DETERMINATION ISSUED AND MAILED ON: October 30, 2019